Paul-Asamoah-Boadu/Investigating_Medical_Appointment_No_Show/README.md

 > Analyzing the difference in attendance between patients who receive a text message confirmation after scheduling an appointment and those who do not.

-3) How many show up and does not show up for appointment on handcap?
+3) How many show up and does not show up for appointment on handicap?

-> To examine patient attendance in order to understand the relationship between those who are handcaps and those who do not.
+> To examine patient attendance in order to understand the relationship between those who are handicaps and those who do not.

 4) Which gender has the highest appointment attendance?